tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***WEU DPC S1** - 1st, **ONE Esports Singapore Major** - 4th, **WEU DPC S2** - 4th, **WePlay Kyiv AniMajor** - 16th*

 In the world of 2020 online COVID Dota, Secret were kings.
 If there was a tournament, they e-attended it, obliterated everyone in it, and gave some surprisingly personable winners' interviews afterwards.
-They were so insanely dominant, in fact, viewers extrapolated that European Dota as a whole had simply eclipsed all other regions in terms of game knowledge and mechanics.
+They were so insanely dominant, in fact, many English/Western-biased viewers extrapolated that European Dota as a whole had simply eclipsed all other regions in terms of game knowledge and mechanics.
 There wasn't just going to be a skill gap, but rather a skill canyon once international competition with the DPC majors returned.

-That ended up not happening and despite being given four slots at each major, only two European teams qualified for TI through points.
+That ended up not happening and despite being given four slots at each major (many viewers argued there should be *five*), only two European teams qualified for TI through points.
 Lucky for Secret, they scooped up enough of those points in the first half of the season so they could finally be kinda bad before TI for once.

 **What would success look like?** Kuroky isn't here to knock Secret out of TI for the fourth goddamn year in a row so sky's the limit.